-Elbow pain may be successfully treated with self-help methods.
+You may successfully relieve elbow pain with certain self-help methods.
 However, you should consult your physiotherapist, if after two weeks of self-treatment the pain doesn’t go away.
 Arrange a meeting with your physiotherapy specialist if you have tingling, weakness, and numbness in your arm.
-Emergency cases include:

 - Severe pain, swelling, fever, redness, and inability to move your arm

 - You suspect that your elbow could be fractured

 - Shooting pain in elbow that doesn’t go away even when you’re not moving your arm

 Conservative treatment that can bring elbow pain relief includes:

 - Steroid injections

 Cold ice helps relieve the pain.
 Your physiotherapist prescribes suitable drugs and exercises that strengthen your muscles and tendons.
 In some cases, manual therapy, acupuncture, or shock-wave therapy is used.
 The most severe cases are treated surgically.